simonburghardt1/models/README.md

-# We bow to our Master Shkreli
+# Trying my best to be like Shkreli

 Learning about E-Commerce, Shipping & Transportation and the craft itself...